 - A catalog code that told library users how to find the book’s location

 The idea behind metadata hasn’t really changed since this system was created.
-It’s just gone digital, and is now used for everything from organizing your movie library to directing Internet traffic.
+It’s just gone digital, and is now used for everything from organizing your movie library to directing internet traffic.

 You’re generating metadata right now

-Now we know what metadata can do, it’s pretty easy to imagine how it can be used to organize all kinds of our digital information.
+Now you know what metadata can do, it’s pretty easy to imagine how it can be used to organize all kinds of digital information.
 And it really is used in a massive variety of ways.
 Here are some examples of how metadata is used by services you probably use every day.